 WE VALUE A SABBATH RHYTHM TO MINISTRY: LIVING THE SABBATH

 Ministry can be difficult work.
 In many ways a pastor is on call 24 hours a day, seven days a week.
 As such, to remain effective throughout your entire lifetime of ministry, it’s imperative for you as a pastor to develop a healthy rhythm to your week, your month, and your year.
 Sabbath is deeply ingrained in the character of God and, as pastors, we are called upon by God to model this lifestyle.
 Following this model is so key to our mission of promoting healthy churches, that we provide resources to help you integrate this pattern in your own life and ministry.
-Larry Austin, our Director of Church Health, is your primary contact to discuss establishing a rhythm of Sabbath for effective ministry.
+Mark Farran and Todd Brooks are your primary contacts to discuss establishing a rhythm of Sabbath for effective ministry.

 We also value periodic sabbaticals for pastors as an important part of this ministry rhythm.
 In a number of ways, a ministry sabbatical is significantly different than that taken by other professionals, such as a “study leave.”
 A true sabbatical allows a pastor to enter deeply into a rest relationship with God.
 While study and learning is also a component of the sabbatical, the experience will be qualitatively different.